adiehl96/obsidian-gallery/README.md

  - Fixing critical bug with meta file templates
  - Improves display of gallery filter on mobile
  - Image info blocks now try to resolve the image if the path has changed, and provides some info if it fails

-## v0.7.0
-- Total image count now only count file the gallery thinks it can display in the first place
-- More large gallery optimization
-- Added a setting for default hidden info
-- Added the option to set your own template file for the meta files